TRAVEL GUIDES

 A small sailboat with a striped blue and white canopy sailing on calm blue waters near a coastline.
 There are three people on the boat, with one standing and two sitting.

 Opting for a boat excursion to explore the Costa Brava is a decision you won't regret.
 It's a total game-changer, opening the door to hidden coves that are only reachable by boat.
 To truly embrace the spirit of the Costa Brava, we recommend embarking on a classic wooden Menorquina boat.
+You can rent them in Aiguablava.

 Costa Brava